 - You can go into any CYS Facility or Parent Central to make your payment at any time. - You may set up your credit card to be charged automatically (via Auto-debit) for each billing cycle.
-This option can be set up for you at Bldg.
-460, Room 106C - Or you can request a username and password from Parent Central to gain access to the CYS Webtrac on-line payment system.
+This option can be set up for you at Aberdeen Ave., Bldg.
+1316 A. - Or you can request a user name and password from Parent Central to gain access to the CYS Webtrac on-line payment system.

 We DO NOT encourage credit card payments to be taken over the phone.
-However, if you find it necessary to pay your bill over the phone you must call Parent Central directly at (575)678-2441.
+However, if you find it necessary to pay your bill over the phone you must call Parent Central directly.
 Parent Central WILL NOT save your credit card information in their system or in your file, so you will have to call every time you want to pay your bill by phone.